 Four scholarships are available to students enrolled in a degree program in the Department of Behavioral and Community Health Sciences.
 The department also makes awards from the BCHS Research Support Fund to provide financial assistance to students in the completion of their academic programs.
+The deadlines for the McAllister, Peterson, Ricci, and Silverman scholarships are October 1st and February 1st.
+The BCHS Research Support Award has a rolling deadline.
 Awards are dependent on available funding.
 Specific eligibility criteria for each award follows:

 Silverman Scholarship Fund: Designated for a currently enrolled BCHS doctoral student, having an undergraduate degree in anthropology or in another social science discipline, who demonstrates merit, need and skills in qualitative and ethnographic research design.
 Preference will be given to students whose proposed dissertation reflects these skills.